 Why Do People Say They Can Hear A Difference?

-The best thing is to do a sound test yourself, which you can do on zerocapcable.com.
+The best thing is to do a sound test yourself, which can be done on zerocapcable.com.
 If you listen and feel that you can hear a difference in the sounds despite what that report says, we might have found some data that backs you up.

 The report also states that Mylar capacitors perform poorly at high frequencies and can introduce noise when used in an environment with a lot of vibration.
 They also add resistance to the circuit.

 Keep This In Mind